dart-lang/language/working/augmentation-libraries/feature-specification.md

 after it, or both.
 To support that, we allow a new expression syntax inside the “bodies” of augmenting declarations (function bodies, constructor bodies, and variable initializers).
-Inside an expression of a member marked `augment`, the identifier `augmented` can be used to refer to the original function, getter, or setter body, or variable initializer.
+Inside an expression of a member marked `augment`, the identifier `augmented` can be used to refer to the augmented function, getter, or setter body, or variable initializer.
 This is a contextual keyword within `augment` members, and has no special meaning outside of that context.
 See the next section for a full specification of what `augmented` means, and how it must be used, in the various contexts.

+**Note:** Within an `augment` member, a reference to a member by the same name refers to the final version of the member (and not the one being augmented).
+The only way to reference the augmented member is through the `augmented` expression.

 The same declaration can be augmented multiple times by separate augmentation declarations.
 When that happens, the *augmentation application order* defines